Reading summer 2025: Children read a record 215,000 books!

 The role of libraries

 Libraries are not only places for reading, but also important companions in education.
-The State Library Center Therefore, promotes specifications for language and reading promotion.
+The State Library Center therefore specifically promotes language and reading promotions.
 These are a central part of the educational landscape and reach children, young people and adults.
-The modules for promoting reading and media education are part of a comprehensive program that supports libraries to achieve all sections of the population.
+The modules for promoting reading and media education are part of a comprehensive program that supports libraries in reaching all segments of the population.

-It is already certain for the future: The reading summer and reading summer 2026 will take place from June 15th to August 15th.
-With a new design, the programs are supposed to inspire even more readers.
-The interest in books and stories is still strengthened, and the libraries as places of encounter and learning are becoming increasingly important.
+One thing is already certain for the future: The Reading Summer and Reading Summer 2026 will take place from June 15th to August 15th.
+With a new design, the programs should inspire even more readers.
+Interest in books and stories continues to grow, and libraries are becoming increasingly important as places to meet and learn.